-It is acceptable to use the empirical values provided in or referenced by this table to determine F in the absence of product and backfill specific test data, provided granular backfill as specified in AASHTO Article 7.3.6.3 of Division II is used.
+It is acceptable to use the empirical values provided in or referenced by this table to determine $F^$ in the absence of product and backfill specific test data, provided granular backfill as specified in Article 7.3.6.3 of Division II of 1996 AASHTO Standard Specifications for Highway Bridges is used and $C_u \ge 4$ .
 For backfill outside these limits, tests must be run.

-Pullout testing to determine α is recommended if α shown in table is less than 1.0.
-These values of α represent highly extensible geosynthetics.
+Pullout testing to determine $\alpha$ is recommended if $\alpha$ shown in table is less than 1.0.
+These values of $\alpha$ represent highly extensible geosynthetics.

-For grids where Tan ρ is applicable, apply Tan ρ to the entire surface area of the reinforcement sheet (i.e., soil and grid), not just the surface area of the grid elements.
+For grids where Tan $\rho$ is applicable, apply Tan $\rho$ to the entire surface area of the reinforcement sheet (i.e., soil and grid), not just the surface area of the grid elements.

-NA means "not applicable". ρ is the interface friction angle mobilized along the reinforcement.
-S{opt} is the optimum transverse grid element spacing to mobilize maximum pullout resistance.
-S_t is the spacing of the transverse grid elements. t is the thickness of the transverse elements.
-F_q is the embedment (or surcharge) bearing capacity factor. α{d} is a structural geometric factor for passive resistance. d50 is the backfill grain size at 50% passing by weight. α is the scale effect correction factor.
+NA means "not applicable." $\varphi$ is the soil friction angle. $\rho$ is the interface friction angle mobilized along the reinforcement.
+Sopt is the optimum transverse grid element spacing to mobilize maximum pullout resistance as obtained from pullout tests (typically 150 mm or greater).
+St is the spacing of the transverse grid elements. t is the thickness of the transverse elements.
+Fq is the embedment (or surcharge) bearing capacity factor. $\alpha_6$ is a structural geometric factor for passive resistance. fb is the fraction of the transverse member on which bearing can be fully developed (typically ranging from 0.6 to 1.0) as obtained from an evaluation of the bearing surface shape. d50 is the backfill grain size at 50% passing by weight. $\alpha$ is the scale effect correction factor.
 Definition of the geometric variables are illustrated in figure 19.

-${\rm S}1$ = Distance between longitudinal bars
+$\mathbf{S}1$ = Distance between longitudinal bars

-S_t = Distance between transverse bars
+$S_t$ = Distance between transverse bars